Medical Devices

 For higher risk products, the technical documentation must be reviewed and tested by a Notified Body (NoBo).
 Affiliate Notified Body Services involve organisations collaborating with designated Notified Bodies.
 This provides expertise, supplementary services, or support for product testing and certification and as a result, streamlines processes and enhances certification capabilities, ensuring products meet EU regulations.
 Certification Experts can guide this process and submit the documentation to the Notified Body, ensuring that the file is complete before the certification procedure.

-- Guidance with application process with a NoBo
+- Guidance with application process of a Notified Body

 UK Responsible Person (UKRP)